 The Cooper Hewitt Museum, which became part of the Smithsonian Institution in 1968, moved into its current location at 91st Street & Fifth Avenue in 1970.
-During the museum’s $64M seven year long renovation, which began in 2007, EverGreene restored, conserved and repaired the century-old mansion’s decorative paint, plaster, wallpaper, stone and wood finishes.
+During the museum’s $64M, seven year renovation, which began in 2007, EverGreene conserved and restored the century-old mansion’s decorative paint, plaster, wallpaper, stone and wood finishes.

-One notable areas of work was the Teak Room, the former Carnegie Family library.
+One notable area of work was the Teak Room, the former Carnegie Family library.
 The room was originally designed by Lockwood de Forest, a leader of the American Aesthetic movement.
-EverGreene conservators vacuumed and cleaned all wood surfaces, removed wax and deteriorated shellac in select locations, and resurfaced the wood as needed.
-They also gilded and hand-stenciled areas of loss, restoring the historic Indian-inspired wall coverings to their original brilliance.
+EverGreene conservators treated all wood surfaces, removing wax and deteriorated shellac in select locations, and resurfacing the wood as needed.
+We also gilded and hand-stenciled areas of loss, restoring the historic Indian-inspired wall coverings to their original brilliance.

-The Grand Foyer’s magnificent staircase required a complete restoration of all wood surfaces, including the intricate banister.
-EverGreene also restored flat and ornamental plaster in numerous rooms throughout the museum and removed dozens of layers of paint the historic Caen stone.
+The Grand Foyer’s magnificent wooden staircase required a complete restoration, including the intricate banister.
+Our plaster experts were involved in the flat and ornamental plaster conservation and restoration throughout the museum and removed dozens of layers of paint from the historic Caen stone.